 Fill it in.

-Don’t skip this step, regardless how great you think your lipstick looks.
+Don’t skip this step, regardless of how great you think your lipstick looks.
 Too much product and you’ll be left with the colour everywhere.
-So use a tissue and place it between your lips to soak up any excess and help you colour set.
+So use a tissue and place it between your lips to soak up any excess and help your colour set.
 Then, apply another layer.

 Sharpen those edges.

-Ever see those beautiful models whose lips look incredible sharp and defined?
-That’s because they often take just a few moments at the end of their lipstick application to use a Q-tip dipped in make up remover to remove any excess product that might have seeped out, followed by a precision brush and a little of your concealer to create the perfect sharp edge.
+Ever see those beautiful models whose lips look incredibly sharp and defined?
+That’s because they often take just a few moments at the end of their lipstick application to use a Q-tip dipped in makeup remover to remove any excess product that might have seeped out, followed by a precision brush and a little of your concealer to create the perfect sharp edge.

 Not an essential final step, but one some beauty experts swear by.
 For maximum staying power, use a brush and apply transparent powder over your lips.